 TOP BLACK JADE ROUGH

-To be honest I was saving this one for my self but have no time for cutting stones.
-The stone has several parallel faces which makes it easy to hold in a vice for diamond saw cutting.
-There is the expected slight green that I can see even with a strong Jade torch.
-This stuff is best polished with aluminium oxide then diamond to get the mirror finish.
-You can see the reflection of a beautiful flower in the cut window on this Jade.
+To be honest I was hoping to save this one for my self but have no time for cutting stones.
+The stone has three cut faces with a square corner which makes it easy to hold in a vice for diamond saw cutting.
+There is the expected slight green that you can see with a strong Jade torch.
+One face you can see is polished roughly to 3000.
+Some pics are with wet and dry stone to show the quality of colour and polish with great reflection.
+This stone is best polished with aluminium oxide then diamond to get the mirror finish.
+You can see the reflection of a beautiful flower in the polished window on this Jade Stone.

 Cowell, South Australia, Australia.

 28cm x 22cm x 16cm, 17500g.